cose-wg/HPKE/draft-ietf-cose-hpke.md

 * an identifier of the static recipient key.

-In the subsections below we explain how this information is carried inside the COSE_Encrypt0 and the COSE_Encrypt1 for the one layer and the two layer structure, respectively.
+In the subsections below we explain how this information is carried inside the COSE_Encrypt0 and the COSE_Encrypt for the one layer and the two layer structure, respectively.

 In both cases a new structure is used to convey information about the HPKE